 Steps to ensure your company is GDPR compliant

 - Audit your data

 - Don’t suffer from compliance complacency

 The first step your company should take to ensure compliance with the GDPR is to conduct a deep audit.
-Identify what personal data is held and where it is stored.
+Identify.
 This includes information kept on mobile devices and in the cloud.

 Once you are armed with this knowledge – and you may be surprised at the amount of data you routinely collect – you will be much better placed to implement strategies around storage and handling.

 An audit will also help you prepare for any ‘right to be forgotten’ requests.
 Knowing where data is stored and how to access it if a person asks to see it, will be vital in keeping your business compliant.